HanaHirose/Anya-game/README.md

 - C#

 ## C# Scripts Location
-The C# code for this project is located in the `Scripts` folder within the `Assets` directory.7878879879879
+The C# code for this project is located in the `Scripts` folder within the `Assets` directory.

 ## Contribution
 This project is developed as a personal hobby and is not open for contributions.